 Symptoms may include: Rotation and tilting of the head to one sideShortening of neck muscles on one side, possibly present at birthStiffness of neck musclesPainful spasms of neck and upper back musclesLimited range of motion of the head and neckHeadache

-Your doctor may need pictures of structures inside your body.
+Images may be needed of your bodily structures.
 This can be done with: X-raysCT scanMRI scan

 The treatment for torticollis depends on whether it is